 Automotive Applications On- and Off-highway Mobile Applications: Unless Woodward's control functions as the supervisory control, customer should install a system totally independent of the prime mover control system that monitors for supervisory control of engine (and takes appropriate action if supervisory control is lost) to protect against loss of engine control with possible personal injury, loss of life, or property damage.
-WARNING IOLOCK IOLOCK: driving I/O into a known state condition.
+IOLOCK IOLOCK: driving I/O into a known state condition.
 When a control fails to have all the conditions for normal operation, watchdog logic drives it into an IOLOCK condition where all output circuits and signals will default to their de-energized state as described below.
 The system MUST be applied such that IOLOCK and power OFF states will result in a SAFE condition of the controlled device.
 Microprocessor failures will send the module into an IOLOCK state.
 Discrete outputs / relay drivers will be non-active and de-energized.
-Analog and actuator outputs will be non-active and de-energized with zero voltage or zero current.
+Analog and actuator outputs will be non-active and de-energized.
+Analog and actuator outputs will be non-active and de-energized.
 Network connections like CAN stay active during IOLOCK.
 This is up to the application to drive actuators controlled over network into a safe state.
-The IOLOCK state is asserted under various conditions, including: Watchdog detected failures Microprocessor failure PowerUp and PowerDown conditions System reset and hardware/software initialization PC tool initiated NOTE-Additional watchdog details and any exceptions to these failure states are specified in the related section of the product manual.
+The IOLOCK state is asserted under various conditions, including: Watchdog detected failures Microprocessor failure PowerUp and PowerDown conditions System reset and hardware/software initialization PC tool initiated

-Manual 36526
+Manual 36537